Share this article:

 Are all seats available to the public to buy?

-3,520 seats on Centre and No.1 Courts are reserved for Wimbledon Debenture Ticket holders.
+3,520 seats on Centre and No.1 Courts are reserved for Wimbledon debenture ticket holders.
 Additional seats are reserved for official hospitality providers.

 The Royal Box on Centre Court has 74 seats.
 Access to the Royal Box is by invitation only and, officially, the box is for the "entertainment of friends and guests of Wimbledon".